-Bring a thermos flask of hot water to the apiary and stand the bottle of Oxalic mix in a margarine tub of hot water to keep it tepid.
+Bring a thermos flask of hot water to the apiary and stand the bottle of Oxalic mix in a margarine tub of hot water to keep it warm.
 You definitely do not want to trickle cold liquid over the cluster in winter.
-You can also apply it with a vapouriser but that can be dangerous (vapourising acid) and there is also comparative research which demonstrates that trickle method is just as effective.
+You can also apply it with a vapouriser but that can be dangerous (vapourising acid) and there is comparative research which demonstrates that trickle method is just as effective.

 The basic mix is 7.5g oxalic powder with 100g sugar and 100ml of water.
 That treats 4 or 5 strong colonies.
 You scale this up according to the number of hives you have.